 Adam is a two-time Paralympic gold medallist and two-time Paralympic bronze medalist.
 He has competed at five Paralympic Winter Games.
 Following on from his gold medal in the men’s standing Slalom at the 2010 Vancouver Games Adam added a bronze medal in Super Combined at the 2018 Games in PyeongChang before winning his second gold medal in Slalom.
-Adam thrives on a constant diet of winter, splitting his time between Cardrona NZ Resort in NZ and Winter Park, Colorado in the USA.
-Adam was named Snow Sports NZ Athlete of the Year for the fourth time in 2018.
+In Beijing 2022 he won two bronze medals, one in Super Combined and one in Slalom.
+Adam was named Para athlete of the year at the 2019 Halberg Awards.

 Diagnosed at birth with spina bifida - a disability that typically leaves people in a wheelchair - Adam says he’s "lucky" because he is mobile and able to walk.
 Adam began skiing at age six and switched to snowboarding at age nine.
 He admits to being a snowboarder at heart, but switched back to skiing in order to compete in the Paralympics in 2006.
 Adam has continued to perform at the top of his game.
 His work ethic is second to none and his positive attitude, even in the face of adversity, is inspiring.